My life with cats starting in Australia

 Why cats are important in my life

 Since I remember, cats have formed part of my life.
 I was born in Australia in 1950.
 My Dutch parents emigrated there in 1949.
-They spent 4 difficult years in this vast country changing home 16 times.
+They spent 4 tough years in this vast country changing home 16 times.
 There was a time my Father had a job in the Snowy Mountains Project.
 Mother was sitting some 1000 miles away with me still a small baby.
 We lived in a small hostel and on the wood veranda were some house cats.
 My Mother told me I would grab their tails but they never bit or scratched me.
 This was the beginning of a lifelong love with these amazing creatures.

 Bongo, our first house cat